Karabi Deka Hazarika: Literary life

-Hazarika has also created a considerable fan base as a lyricist and she is often played by the All India Radio.
-Tender with layered meanings, her songs portray the bittersweet feelings of love and its absence, one’s interaction with the nature around, as well as issues pertaining to society at large.
+Hazarika is also a popular lyricist and often played on All India Radio.
+Her songs portray the bittersweet feelings of love and its absence, one’s interaction with the nature around, as well as issues pertaining to society at large.

-Karabi Deka Hazarika’s most significant contribution to the contemporary trends of Assamese literature, however, has been the initiation of a new trend of travel literature in Assamese.
+Karabi Deka Hazarika’s most significant contribution to the contemporary trends of Assamese literature has been the initiation of a new trend of travel literature in Assamese.
 Through a corpus of five travelogues, accounts of her forays into the lands of Americas, China, Maldives, and Greece, she has refined the art of travel writing in Assamese.
 In her travel accounts, she often mentions the cultural and historical contexts of the places she visits and puts them in contemporary socio-political-ecological perspectives.
-Dotted with interesting anecdotes and entertaining backstories, her travel books have become happy reads across generations.
+Her travel books are dotted with interesting anecdotes and entertaining backstories and have become popular reads across generations.

-Deka Hazarika is also an accomplished literary critic.
-She has published books on the ancient as well the evolving and modern aspects of Assamese literature.
+Hazarika has also published books on the ancient and modern aspects of Assamese literature.
 Many of her research papers and journals on similar themes are spread across different volumes.
 Poetry is her favourite topic of discussion.
-Books like Asomiya Kobita, Asomiya Kobi Aru Kobita, Kobitar Rup Chaya, Adhunikotar Puhorot Asomiya aru Bangla Kobita, etc. reflects her unique insights into the trends of Assamese poetry.
+Books like Asomiya Kobita, Asomiya Kobi Aru Kobita, Kobitar Rup Chaya, and Adhunikotar Puhorot Asomiya aru Bangla Kobita reflect her unique insights into the trends of Assamese poetry.
 Her scholastic work on Madhavdev, Kola Aru Dorxon is especially important in the field of religious research in Assam.